The Best Peephole Camera for Apartments and Rentals

 What I Like

-JeaTone Peephole Viewer also has a more conventional video doorbell approach with a motion activated 1080p HD video camera and a 120-degree field of view.
-JeaTone actually has a range of products for sale and actually seems to have a real company presence, so that’s also a mark in their favor from a support perspective, but they don’t have the credibility of EZVIZ to back them up.
+The Anjielo SMART Peephole Viewer offers a motion activated 1080p HD video camera and a 120-degree field of view.
+Anjielo actually has a range of products for sale and actually seems to have a real company presence, so that’s also a mark in their favor from a support perspective, but they don’t have the credibility of EZVIZ to back them up.

-The JeaTone Peephole Viewer will capture events on an internal memory card automatically when triggered by the motion sensor.
+This Peephole Camera will capture events on an internal memory card automatically when triggered by the motion sensor.
 The motion detection sensitivity is adjustable, and the app supports multiple users.
 The recorded videos can be viewed later from the screen directly, or you can opt to save the video to your phone via a smart phone app.

 It’s powered by an internal lithium-ion rechargeable battery that is stated to last for around 30 days of normal use.
 Recharging has to be done via a micro-USB cable to the screen unit.